-"BCC Tranche 2" has the meaning ascribed to such term under the heading "Description of the Business and Operations - Our Current Partners".
+"BCC Tranche 2" has the meaning given to it under the heading "Description of the Business and Operations - Our Current Partners".

-"BCC Tranche 3" has the meaning ascribed to such term under the heading "Description of the Business and Operations - Our Current Partners".
+"BCC Tranche 3" has the meaning given to it under the heading "Description of the Business and Operations - Our Current Partners".